IsaacJuracich/Replay-MCBot/README.md

 >
 > Minecraft Faction Bot-Addon with accessibility to ReplayMod Recording.
 The bot based off of commands will handle replaymod functions (save, stop, uptime, start).
 >
-> I plan to add more configurability and more features in the future, there is no bulit in command handler as I am lazy.
->
 > The bot will automatically create the settings.ini for the bot itself, and settings.json for the control of the replaymod name and other settings.
 >
 >The render distance of players and being able to render them will be picked up by render distance which is changeable in settings.ini